makrai/notes/charakorn-2506-text-to-lora.md

   generates new LoRA adapters zeroshot at inference time.
 T2L is
   * trained to compress LoRAs on a diverse task distribution from the Super Natural Instructions (SNI) dataset (Wang+ 2022)
+    * See Sec 4
+    Wang Y, Mishra S, Alipoormolabashi P, Kordi Y, Mirzaei A, Naik A, Ashok A, Dhanasekaran A. S, Arunkumar A, Stap D, et al
+    Super-naturalinstructions:
+      Generalization via declarative instructions on 1600+ nlp tasks EMNLP 2022
 * T2L takes a natural language description of the target task as an input, allowing zero-shot LoRA generation to unseen tasks
 * Empirically, we show that T2L can effectively be trained either/or